Evergreen International Airlines: Bankruptcy

 On November 9, 2013, it was announced that Evergreen Airlines would close on November 30, 2013, due to financial troubles.
 This information was initially denied by Evergreen, but shortly afterwards admitted: "Evergreen International Airlines flew its last flight Monday [December 2, 2013] Mike Hines, chairman of its parent company board, acknowledged".

 On December 31, 2013, Evergreen International Airlines filed a Chapter 7 petition in federal bankruptcy court in Delaware.
 The bankruptcy filing lists seven entities as submitting the Chapter 7 petition: Evergreen Aviation Ground Logistics Enterprise, Evergreen Defense and Security Services, Evergreen International Airlines, Evergreen International Aviation, Evergreen Systems Logistics, Evergreen Trade, and Supertanker Services.

 In June 2014, Evergreen had declared Chapter 7 bankruptcy and began a liquidation of assets, including its headquarters campus in McMinnville.

 By the time of Smith's death November 7, 2014, the remains of his once billion-dollar Evergreen Aviation empire had been sold off, shut down, or was in bankruptcy and under investigation by tax authorities.

+Between 1990 and its 2013 bankruptcy, Evergreen International Airlines reported approximately 1.6 billion US gallons of jet fuel consumed and $2.4 billion in cumulative fuel expenditures to the Bureau of Transportation Statistics under Form 41 Schedule P-12(a), with peak annual consumption occurring in 1999.